MakeCents-NYC/woocommerce-gateway-precisionpay/README.md

 # WooCommerce Gateway PrecisionPay

-WooCommerce Gateway PrecisionPay is the official PrecisionPay payment gateway for WooCommerce.
+PrecisionPay payments for WooCommerce is the official PrecisionPay payment gateway for WooCommerce.
 This plugin uses Plaid (https://plaid.com/) along with the PrecisionPay checkout portal to allow your customers to pay with PrecisionPay as a guest (using Plaid) or as a PrecisionPay user (if they already have an account at myprecisionpay.com).

 ## Setup